 Abandoned war hulks litter the Rift-crammed with exotic weapons and technology.
 The lifelike fractal graphics take you to this mythical land of the Ancients.
 The mind's-eye point of view puts you right in the driver's seat of a Surface Rover.
-A hulk looms before you-your mind races, feverishly planning a strategy.
+A hulk looms before youyour mind races, feverishly planning a strategy.
 What weapons do you need to survive?
 What technology will fetch the highest price?
 If you can pack your battered Rover full-you'll be rich beyond your wildest dreams.

-engineered mutants-stand watch over their creators' technology.
+WBWMt WONT De Cast Offe Gaardians - genetically engineered mutants-stand watch over their creators' technology.
 And they deal swiftly and ruthlessly with characters like techno-scavengers.